 |

-Meg: Welcome everyone to The Prevention Podcast.
-This is Meg Martinez-Dettamanti, and I am here with one of our fellow listeners, Robert.
+It took me a while to realize that my attraction was strongly aesthetic and potentially romantic, but not actually sexual.
+MEG: Welcome everyone to The Prevention Podcast.
+This is Meg [surname]-Dettamanti, and I am here with one of our fellow listeners, Robert.
 Hi Robert!

 Ro: Hello!